We use affiliate links and may receive a small commission on purchases.

 Is the G spot still there after a hysterectomy?

-Here’s a bit of an anatomy lesson for you: the G spot technically isn’t a distinct body part.
+Here’s an anatomy lesson for you: the G spot technically isn’t a distinct body part.
 It’s an elusive point on the vaginal wall said to be the key to achieving intense orgasms.
 The nerves and organs that were affected or removed during the procedure can affect your sex drive but not the sensation in your vagina.

 And since the G spot is not a body part, it will remain even after a hysterectomy.
 If you were able to achieve orgasm from stimulation of your G spot before surgery, the same can happen after surgery.